 This report describes a system that uses this approach for the construction of variant translators for Icon.
-This system runs on the VAX1 under UNIX2.
+This system presently only under UNIX systems with a large amount of memory.
 The reader should have a general knowledge of Icon, Yacc, C, and UNIX.